lfzark/cookie-injecting-tools/README.md

 Then, Enjoy it !:)

-any suggestions will be appreciated
+any suggestions or bugs will be appreciated

 plz send to onlyarter@gmail.com